shaunlebron/gh4st/README.md

 A puzzle game for Ludum Dare 33.
 The theme is "you are the monster".

-Control the four ghosts.
-They use the actual AI from the original Pac-Man arcade.
-Pac-Man is given a newly derived AI, since you'll be controlling the ghosts.
+Coordinate the four ghosts, which adhere to the actual AI from the original Pac-Man arcade.
+Your only power to catch Pac-Man is to choose which ghost is allowed to move per turn.

-How can you control the ghosts if they already have AI?
-Well, your only power is to choose which ghost is allowed to move per turn.
-Learn and coordinate the deterministic behaviors of your ghosts to catch Pac-Man before he gets his fruit.
+In this game, you must learn to exploit the deterministic behaviors of your ghosts and Pac-Man in order to catch Pac-Man before he gets his fruit.

 ## Setup